bhuvanamalla05/to_do_list/README.md

 6. And if there are many, you can scroll them

 # How to use

 Here's how you can use the TodoList to manage your tasks efficiently:

 1. Add Tasks: Enter your task in the input field and click the "Add" button to add it to the list.

    ![add](https://github.com/user-attachments/assets/bf0d40d9-aeba-422a-942e-a04ae28eab77)

 2. Modify Tasks: Click on the task you want to rename, edit the text, and press "Enter" to save the changes.

     ![modify](https://github.com/user-attachments/assets/15c2fcdd-bdf6-4fc5-a9ea-989ca99682c6)

 3. Update Tasks: Click the checkbox next to a task to mark it as done.

     ![update](https://github.com/user-attachments/assets/b9dc1a0e-8bc1-41ca-a2ee-32d248202124)

 4.Scroll Tasks: If you have many tasks, you can scroll through the list to view them all.

     ![scroll](https://github.com/user-attachments/assets/fb6fc69d-0501-4770-80b9-2484aa91fb70)

-5. Delete Tasks: Click the "Clear" button to delete all tasks from the list.
+5. Delete Tasks: Click the "Delete All" button to delete all tasks from the list.

 # Requirements

 - JavaScript
 - HTML
 - CSS